Summer Conservation Camp

 What if my camper needs accommodations?

-Lincoln Park Zoo is committed to creating a welcoming and inclusive environment for all.
-If you child needs accommodations or has specific needs, please contact our camp team at camp@lpzoo.org or include this information when registering so that we may discuss how to make sure your camper has a great experience.
+If your child needs accommodations or has specific needs, please contact our camp team at camp@lpzoo.org or include this information when registering so that we may discuss how to make sure your camper has a great experience.
+Learn more about inclusion at camp.

-Please note: practice for the Chicago Air and Water Show is expected to take place near the zoo on August 16–18.
+Please note: Practice for the Chicago Air and Water Show is expected to take place near the zoo on August 9, with the show on August 10-11.
 If your camper is sensitive to loud noises, please consider signing up for a different week of camp or providing them with noise-reducing headphones.

 More Information